-Resources – Getting
+Resources – Obtaining

 A note on piracy

 Piracy is a big open secret in classic game circles.
-Many older, obscure, rare, or expensive games are now available only through questionably legal downloads, and game preservation efforts are often only possible because of the work already done by widespread illegal copying and distribution.
+Many older, obscure, rare, or expensive games are now available only through questionably legal downloads, and game preservation efforts are sometimes only possible because of the work already done by widespread illegal copying and distribution.
 Everyone depends on piracy.
 It remains one of the few viable options for playing out-of-print games and is necessary until digitally accessible game archives are widely accepted.

 Several of the resources included in this guide provide illegal access to commercially available content; the most egregiously illicit sources have been omitted.
 Please use discretion when browsing these sites and downloading files.
-You are strongly encouraged to purchase games from their publishers when possible.
+You are encouraged to purchase games from their publishers when possible.

 For sale – digital

 GOG.com is one of the only digital game retailers that specializes in classic computer games.
 The site has expanded in recent years to many indie games and gaming-related movies, but it still houses one of the largest purchasable collections of classic games.
 Look for user-submitted “GOGMixes” for curated recommendations.